docker/kitematic/cli/README.md

   Starts the container(s) with it's setup from the docker-compose.yml.

-* `kitematic run CONTAINER`

-  Starts the container with it's setup from the docker-compose.yml.

 * `kitematic stop`

   Stops the container(s) defined in the docker-compose.yml.

-* `kitematic stop CONTAINER`

-  Stops the container.

 * `kitematic remove`

   Removes the container(s) defined in the docker-compose.yml.

-* `kitematic remove CONTAINER`

-  Removes the container(s) defined in the docker-compose.yml.

 * `kitematic restart`

   Restart the container(s) defined in the docker-compose.yml.

-* `kitematic remove CONTAINER`

-  Removes the container(s) defined in the docker-compose.yml.

-* `kitematic exec`

-  Opens a shell to the container(s).
-Though it should warn if there are multiple containers running.

-* `kitematic exec CONTAINER`

-  Opens a shell to the container.
-Though it should warn if there are multiple containers running.

-* `kitematic exec COMMAND`

-  Executes a command in the container(s).
-Though it should warn if there are multiple containers running.

-* `kitematic exec CONTAINER COMMAND`

-  Executes a command in the container.

 * `kitematic cli`